rakib-shahid/R6Siege-Settings-App/README.md

 ![alt text](https://github.com/rakib-shahid/Siege-Settings-app/blob/main/res/r6s48.png?raw=true)

-# Siege-Settings-app
+# R6Siege-Settings-app

 It's annoying to go into the Documents folder and manually edit lines in GameSettings.ini so I made this.

-Provides a UI for easily changing many settings for Rainbow 6 Siege, things like sensitivities and mouse multipliers, display options like fov, refresh rate, etc.
+Provides a UI for easily changing many settings for Rainbow 6 Siege without having to launch the game or find the settings files
+Allows you to change things like sensitivities and mouse multipliers, display options like fov, refresh rate, etc.

 ![siegesettings ui](https://user-images.githubusercontent.com/95511504/172519069-51b9271b-8691-49a4-922b-28ccfa36313c.png)